Disclaimer: Originally published in December 2018. It is being republished since it still remains an interesting topic till today.

 Age old traditions like weaving and handloom products, embroidered textiles can all make a comeback because of sustainable fashion.

-Fast fashion is a trap which seems extremely alluring because our generation feels it spices up one’s personality.
+Fast fashion is a trap that seems extremely alluring because our generation feels it spices up one’s personality.
 But at what cost?

 Image Source: Google Images